jasonhamilton/hotwing-cli/docs/tutorial.md

 [Machine]
 Width = 30
 FoamHeight = 2
-FoamDepth = 10
 Feedrate = 5
 Kerf = 0.075
 ```

 **Width** - Set Width to the width of your foam cutting machine.

-**FoamHeight and FoamDepth** - Specify the size of your foam block you'll be using to cut out your wing.
+**FoamHeight** - Specify the size of your foam block you'll be using to cut out your wing.

 **Feedrate** - CNC feedrate speed in units / minute.